Probate Q&A Series

 Next Steps

-Deciding between summary administration and full probate hinges on the total value of the estate’s intangible assets, presence of real property and the complexity of creditor claims.
-If the bank account or combined assets exceed $20,000, you must proceed with full probate to comply with North Carolina law.
+Deciding between a small-estate affidavit and full probate hinges on the total value of the estate’s probate personal property, the presence of assets requiring administration, and the complexity of creditor claims.
+If the bank account or combined probate assets exceed the applicable limit, you generally must proceed with full probate to comply with North Carolina law.

 Pierce Law Group’s attorneys have extensive experience guiding families through both summary administration and full probate.
 To discuss your situation and take the right first step, contact us today: